July 1989 Northeastern United States tornado outbreak: Aftermath

-In Waterbury, Connecticut, mayor Joseph Santopietro declared a state of emergency due to extensive damage in the city.
+In Waterbury, Connecticut, Mayor Joseph Santopietro declared a state of emergency due to extensive damage in the city.

 In Hamden, Connecticut, the National Guard was called in to aid in cleanup and keep order, as some looting was reported in the devastated area.
-President George H. W. Bush declared the area a disaster area on July 18.
+President George H. W. Bush declared the area a disaster on July 18.
 The damage was so intense that much of the area was without power for a week, and trees were still being cleared a year later.

 There was some damage to homes and other structures from this storm, but most damage was confined to wooded areas.
 Several major roads, including Route 9, Route 12, and Interstate 190, were closed due to flooding or downed trees.
-The main financial impact was from damage to utilities, which totalled over $2 million in Princeton alone.
+The main financial impact was damage to utilities, totaling over $2 million in Princeton alone.

 Despite the extensive and widespread damage, only one death was reported from the entire severe weather outbreak, and this was due to straight-line winds, not a tornado.
 Many people, including Connecticut Governor William O'Neill, commented that it was "a miracle" that more people were not seriously injured or killed.